HMS-Core/hms-health-demo-java/README.md

 2)  Operate health and sport data
 The function has ability to add/delete/update/query the health and sport data.
 Code location: \app\src\main\java\com\huawei\demo\health\HealthKitDataManagerActivity.java

-3) Real time update
-This function applies to update the real time data from sensors to the application layer.
-Code location:  \app\src\main\java\com\huawei\demo\health\HealthKitSensorsControllerActivity.java

-4) Auto-record the health data
+3) Auto-record the health data
 This function can enable and disable the automatically record method for the health data.
 Code location: \app\src\main\java\com\huawei\demo\health\HealthKitAutoRecorderControllerActivity.java

-5) Operate Activity Record
+4) Operate Activity Record
 This function can create and manage a single sport or activity.
 Code location:  \app\src\main\java\com\huawei\demo\health\HealthKitActivityRecordControllerActivity.java

-6) Operate DataType and Records
+5) Operate DataType and Records
 This function can add/read DataType and cancel All Records.
 Code location:  \app\src\main\java\com\huawei\demo\health\HealthKitSettingControllerActivity.java